 Once an account is assigned to a collection agency, all communication by the student must be made through the collection agency.
 Accounts are reported to credit bureaus.
-Students are responsible for paying the collection agency fee which may be based on a percentage at a maximum of 40% of the debt, together with all costs and expenses, including reasonable attorney's fees, necessary for the collection of a delinquent account.
+Students are responsible for paying the collection agency fee which may be based on a percentage at a maximum of 40% of the overdue balance, together with all costs and expenses, including reasonable attorney's fees, necessary for the collection of a delinquent account.
 All payments must be made directly to the collection agency; Immaculata cannot accept direct payments once an account is placed with a collection agency.
-The account is considered paid in full when the total debt is paid.
-Once an account has been paid in full, holds may be applied to a student's account to enforce payment polices.
+The account is considered paid in full when the total overdue balance is paid.